Cretaceous–Paleogene extinction event: Lepidosauria

+Marine reptiles

+∆44/42Ca values indicate that prior to the mass extinction, marine reptiles at the top of food webs were feeding on only one source of calcium, suggesting their populations exhibited heightened vulnerability to extinctions at the terminus of the Cretaceous.
+Along with the aforementioned mosasaurs, plesiosaurs, represented by the families Elasmosauridae and Polycotylidae, became extinct during the event.
+The ichthyosaurs had disappeared from fossil record tens of millions of years prior to the K-Pg extinction event.

 Crocodyliforms

 Ten families of crocodilians or their close relatives are represented in the Maastrichtian fossil records, of which five died out prior to the K–Pg boundary.
 Five families have both Maastrichtian and Paleocene fossil representatives.
 All of the surviving families of crocodyliforms inhabited freshwater and terrestrial environments—except for the Dyrosauridae, which lived in freshwater and marine locations.
 Approximately 50% of crocodyliform representatives survived across the K–Pg boundary, the only apparent trend being that no large crocodiles survived.
 Crocodyliform survivability across the boundary may have resulted from their aquatic niche and ability to burrow, which reduced susceptibility to negative environmental effects at the boundary.
 Jouve and colleagues suggested in 2008 that juvenile marine crocodyliforms lived in freshwater environments as do modern marine crocodile juveniles, which would have helped them survive where other marine reptiles became extinct; freshwater environments were not so strongly affected by the K–Pg extinction event as marine environments were.
+Among the terrestrial clade Notosuchia, only the family Sebecidae survived; the exact reasons for this pattern are not known.
+Sebecids were large terrestrial predators, are known from the Eocene of Europe, and would survive in South America into the Miocene.
+Tethysuchians radiated explosively after the extinction event.